barneyb/rust_playground/README.md

 This project is... a playground... for Rust... for Barney.
 Shocking, I know.

+In case it doesn't go without saying: please don't assume anything you find in here is good.
+Even _I_ don't think it's good, and I wrote it to the best of my ability (at the time).
+There are a lot of inconsistencies, stylistic and otherwise.
+There's also stuff that is non-idiomatic, and even flat-out wrong.
+The goal is for me to play and learn, not to build a good software package.

 ## Running

 Do the `rustup` dance, then `cargo run`.
 You know the drill.
 You'll get a nice